DaxxTrias/NFI_FQ/readme.md

 * blacklist-kucoin.json
 ```

 In this above example the most important file is the **private.json** file which houses the core configuration setup.
 Inside it are various settings which need to be modified on a per-user & per-bot basis.
-I **do not** provide you with a **private json file**, you will need to take a public file and make a copy of it and name it private, or edit the **docker-compose.yml** file to point to the public one after you have made your edits.
+I **do not** provide you with a **private json file**, you will need to take a public file and make a copy of it and name it private, or edit the **docker-compose.yml** file to point to the public file instead.

 <div align="center">